LoLab-MSM/pyvipr/docs/index.rst

-.. pysbjupyter documentation master file, created by sphinx-quickstart on Mon Dec  3 13:26:00 2018.
+.. pyvipr documentation master file, created by sphinx-quickstart on Mon Dec  3 13:26:00 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pysbjupyter's documentation!
+Welcome to pyvipr's documentation!
 =======================================
-pysbjupyter is an ipython widget for interactively visualizing systems biology models.
+pyvipr is an ipython widget for interactively visualizing systems biology models.
 It uses `PySB`_ for generating network data and simulating trajectories and `Cytoscape.js`_ to render them.
 It supports BioNetGen and SBML models through the pysb importer module.